mcquo011/Professional-ReadMe-Generator/README-gen.md

   ## Tests

-  Run node index.js to test the Readme generator.
+  Run npm test to test the Readme generator.

   ## License